ZxYsf/BIT_Planning_Envirment/README.md

 # 4 End
 After all the operations above, you can go to the file `hmpl` written by Dr YuZhang and execute `catkin_make`.
 I think that if you don't ignore any of the above operations, you can build this project.

+Maybe you still have problems like *can't find XXXXConfig.cmake* when `catkin_make` the `hmpl`, it's because that the filefolder *cmake* in package *opt-solver* is not in the correct path.
+Copy that *cmake* folder under the *src* folder, then you can solve the problem.